15 Lectin-Free Superfoods Dr. Gundry Recommends

-As if to flaunt its potency, Tumeric dazzles with its rich orange color and infuses itself into seemingly everything it touches.
+As if to flaunt its potency, Turmeric dazzles with its rich orange color and infuses itself into seemingly everything it touches.
 This is the king of superfoods, and its ORAC Value of 127,068 should give you every excuse you need to order curry more often.

-Few herbs have been studied as thoroughly as Tumeric, and research has proven out its broad health benefits.
+Few herbs have been studied as thoroughly as Turmeric, and research has proven out its broad health benefits.
 Many of them stem from its potent anti-inflammatory effects, which can easily rival popular NSAIDs like ibuprofen.